fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   value.length >= ​3
 end
 ```
-On `line 1`, we call the `.all?` method on the hash object `{ ​a:​ ​"ant"​, ​b:​ ​"bear"​, ​c:​ ​"cat"​ }`, passing in a block (denoted by the `do...end` reserved words immediatley following the `.all?` method call).
+On `line 1`, we call the `all?` method on the hash object `{ ​a:​ ​"ant"​, ​b:​ ​"bear"​, ​c:​ ​"cat"​ }`, passing in a block (denoted by the `do...end` reserved words immediatley following the `all?` method call).
 The block takes two parameters, `key` and `value` and is executed once per key-value pair in the calling hash object.

-The `.all?` method interates through each key and value pair of the hash object, and passes them to the `key` and `value` block parameters respectively.
+The `all?` method interates through each key and value pair of the hash object, and passes them to the block.
 On `line 2`, we assign the local variable `value` to the string object passed by block (the value of the key-value pairs in the hash object).

 We then call the `.length` method on the string object, which returns an integer object representing how many characters are in that string object.
 We then call the `Integer#>=` method on the returned integer object, passing in the integer object `3` as an argument.
 This will return a boolean, depending on whether the length of the hash object value is greater than `3`.
 As there is no explicit `return` in our block, this boolean will be implicitly returned by the block (as it is the last evaluated expression in our block).

-The `.all?` method will return `true` only if all of the returned values of the block evaluate to `true`.
-In our case, the `.all?` method call will return `true`, since all of the lengths of the hash object values are greater than or equal to `3`.
+The `all?` method will return `true` only if all of the returned values of the block evaluate to `true`.
+In our case, the `all?` method call will return `true`, since all of the lengths of the hash object values are greater than or equal to `3`.

 *47) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```